Towards Weaker Variance Assumptions for Stochastic Optimization: Convergence of Halpern Iteration for Minimization Problems under

-It is worth discussing \Cref{th: last_it_sgd} in the context of the Halpern-based algorithms that have gained traction recently for min-max problems \cite{diakonikolas2020halpern,yoon2021accelerated}.
+It is worth discussing \Cref{th: last_it_sgd} in the context of the Halpern-based algorithms that have gained traction recently for min-max problems \citep{diakonikolas2020halpern,yoon2021accelerated}.
 One of the main features of the latter algorithms in the deterministic case is that they have the optimal rate and complexity guarantees for the last iterate, when progress is measured with the appropriate extension of \emph{gradient norm}.
-For stochastic min-max problems, results to date for Halpern-based methods have shown only suboptimal last-iterate guarantees, and increasing mini-batch sizes is essential for existing analyses \cite{lee2021fast,cai2022stochastic}.
-The mechanism behind the last-iterate guarantees for these analyses is distinct from the mechanism behind the proof of \Cref{th: last_it_sgd}, which adapts the last-iterate convergence proof often used for SGD \cite{orabona2020last,shamir2013stochastic,zhang2004solving}.
+For stochastic min-max problems, results to date for Halpern-based methods have shown only suboptimal last-iterate guarantees, and increasing mini-batch sizes is essential for existing analyses \citep{lee2021fast,cai2022stochastic}.
+The mechanism behind the last-iterate guarantees for these analyses is distinct from the mechanism behind the proof of \Cref{th: last_it_sgd}, which adapts the last-iterate convergence proof often used for SGD \citep{orabona2020last,shamir2013stochastic,zhang2004solving}.
 We do not need mini-batch sizes to increase during the run.

-Another difference is that the analyses in \cite{lee2021fast} show a guarantee for the gradient norm whereas we show a guarantee for objective suboptimality.
-A unification of these various ways of analyzing the Halpern iteration is a subject for future research.
+{A key} difference is that the analyses in \cite{lee2021fast} show a guarantee for the gradient norm whereas we show a guarantee for objective suboptimality; {these results are essentially complementary.
+We argue that the previous approaches for analyzing Halpern-based methods do not work well for obtaining guarantees on function suboptimality.} A unification of these various ways of analyzing the Halpern iteration is a subject for future research.